KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/recap-frontend.md

 4. Bootstrap
 5. jQuery

-As described the upwork document, these are the frontend stacks.
+As described in Upwork website, these are the frontend stacks.

 ![recap-frontend](https://storage.googleapis.com/coderhackers-assets/the-complete-webdev-with-rails-2020/recap-frontend/upwork-docs.gif)

 https://www.upwork.com/hiring/for-clients/frontend-vs-backend-web-development/

+## What next ?
-## What you cannot do with only frontend...
+There are things you cannot do with only frontend.

 - Save data persistently
 - How to login or logout